descendsphere/route-render/BACKLOG.md

 ### Completed Items

+- **[UI/UX] Remove "Top-Down" Camera Strategy:**
+  - **Reason:** The "Top-Down" camera strategy provides a view that can be replicated by setting the manual pitch control to -90° in other camera modes (like "Overhead").
+Removing this redundant strategy simplifies the camera selection UI.
+  - **Scope:**
+    -   **`index.html`:** Remove the "Top-Down" `<option>` from the camera strategy `<select>` element.
+    -   **`TourController.js`:** Remove the "top-down" case from the camera strategy implementation logic.
+    -   **Documentation:** Update `DESIGN.md` and other relevant documents to reflect the removal of this strategy.

+- **[EPIC] Configuration and UI Refactoring:** A foundational refactoring to centralize all application settings, enabling new features like URL-based configuration and enhancing maintainability.
+This epic also includes a significant UI overhaul for how statistics are presented.
+  - **[REFACTOR] Centralize Parameters and Constants:** Created a new `SettingsManager.js` module to act as a single source of truth for all configurable parameters, removing hard-coded values from other modules.
+  - **[FEATURE] Make Parameters Configurable via URL:** Extended the `SettingsManager` to parse URL query parameters, allowing users to share links that pre-configure the application state (e.g., camera, speed).
+  - **[FEATURE] Consolidated Statistics Overlay:** Rearchitected the UI to display all route statistics (both static and live) in a new, consolidated overlay layer (HUD), replacing the traveler billboard label and the stats section of the side panel.
+  - **[FEATURE] Configurable Smoothing Factor:** Exposed the number of points used for the moving average calculation as a user-configurable parameter via the UI (`--/-/+/++` buttons) and the new settings manager.
+  - **[REFACTOR] Refined Performance Tuner Logic:** Modified the `PerformanceTuner` to be active *only* during `TOUR_PLAYING` state.
+When playback stops, rendering quality reverts to a default high-quality preset.
 - **[EPIC] Performance Analysis & Simulation:** Implemented a comprehensive analysis suite for route planning and post-activity review.
   - **[FEATURE] Detailed Statistics:** Calculates and displays total distance, elevation gain, Km-effort, Est. Calories, Planned Time, and for timestamped routes, Total Duration and Average Speed/Vertical Speed.
   - **[FEATURE] Live Performance Dashboard:** The traveler label now shows a rich, context-aware dashboard.
 For timestamped routes, it displays a real-time "Actual vs. Planned" comparison for Speed, Vertical Speed, and Km-effort Rate.